keeper013/Oasis.EFMapper/EntityFrameworkCore.Mapper/README.md

     - IMappingToDatabaseSession CreateMappingToDatabaseSession(DbContext databaseContext): this method creates a session that handles mapping to database.
     - IMappingSession CreateMappingSession(), this method creates a session that handles mapping when database is not involved.
 - IMappingToDatabaseSession: this interface provides one asynchronous method to map to an entity that is supposed to be updated to database:
     - Task<TTarget> MapAsync<TSource, TTarget>(TSource source, Expression<Func<IQueryable<TTarget>, IQueryable<TTarget>>>? includer = default), source is the source object to be mapped from, includer is the Include expression for eager loading by entity framework core.
-If the source instance is supposed to update some existing record in database, make sure to eager-load all navigation properties with the include expression.
+If the source instance is supposed to update some existing record in database, please **make sure** to eager-load all navigation properties with the include expression.
 Plus, please don't call AsNoTracking method in this includer expression, it causes problems in database updation; the library will throw an exception is users do so.
 - IMappingSession: this interface provides one synchronous method to map to an entity when database is not needed:
     - TTarget Map<TSource, TTarget>(TSource source), source is the object to be mapped from, and it returns the instance of TTarget that is mapped to, nothing much to explain here.
 ## Highlights